May 22, 2017

 Fields formerly served as chief operating officer, Ford Motor Company, a position to which he was named in December 2012.
 In this role, and as CEO, he was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years, and managing the most aggressive global product introduction schedule in the company’s history.
 Prior to this, Fields served as executive vice president, Ford Motor Company.
 He was named president, The Americas, in October 2005.

 He also formerly served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group, and for Ford brand vehicles manufactured and sold in Europe.
 Prior to this, Fields was chairman and chief executive officer, Premier Automotive Group.

 From 2000 to 2002, he was president and chief executive officer, Mazda Motor Corporation, leading the company through a significant transformation.
 Fields was named a Global Leader of Tomorrow by the World Economic Forum in 2000 and CNBC Asia Business Leader – Innovator of the Year in 2001.

-Earlier in his career, he held a number of positions in both North America and South America, including managing director, Ford Argentina.
+Earlier in his career, Fields held a number of positions in both North America and South America, including managing director, Ford Argentina.

-Fields was elected to the IBM board of directors in January 2016.
-He also currently serves as chair of the US-China Business Council.
+He was elected to the IBM board of directors in January 2016.